XorgX304/packiffer/README.md

 # gcc -pthread -o packiffer packiffer.c -lpcap
 # ./packiffer [-t tcp interface] [-u udp interface] [-c number of packets to capture]
 ```
+note that if you compile program with clang it won't run on FreeBSD.

 ### Packiffer (GUI)
 ```